Omnipotence paradox: Omnipotence does not mean breaking the laws of logic

-If a being is essentially omnipotent, then it can also resolve the paradox.
-The omnipotent being is essentially omnipotent, and therefore it is impossible for it to be non-omnipotent.
+If a being is essentially omnipotent, it can also resolve the paradox.
+The omnipotent being is essentially omnipotent; therefore, it is impossible to be non-omnipotent.
 Further, the omnipotent being can do what is logically impossible—just like the accidentally omnipotent—and have no limitations except the inability to become non-omnipotent.
 The omnipotent being cannot create a stone it cannot lift.

-The omnipotent being cannot create such a stone because its power is equal to itself—thus, removing the omnipotence, for there can only be one omnipotent being, but it nevertheless retains its omnipotence.
-This solution works even with definition 2—as long as we also know the being is essentially omnipotent rather than accidentally so.
-However, it is possible for non-omnipotent beings to compromise their own powers, which presents the paradox that non-omnipotent beings can do something (to themselves) which an essentially omnipotent being cannot do (to itself).
-This was essentially the position Augustine of Hippo took in his The City of God:For He is called omnipotent on account of His doing what He wills, not on account of His suffering what He wills not; for if that should befall Him, He would by no means be omnipotent.
+The omnipotent being cannot create such a stone because its power is equal to itself, thus removing the omnipotence, for there can only be one omnipotent being, but it nevertheless retains its omnipotence.
+This solution works even with definition 2, as long as we also know the being is essentially omnipotent rather than accidentally so.
+However, non-omnipotent beings can compromise their own powers, which presents the paradox that non-omnipotent beings can do something (to themselves) which an essentially omnipotent being cannot do (to itself).
+This was essentially the position Augustine of Hippo took in his The City of God:

+For He is called omnipotent on account of His doing what He wills, not on account of His suffering what He wills not; for if that should befall Him, He would by no means be omnipotent.
 Wherefore, He cannot do some things for the very reason that He is omnipotent.

-Thus Augustine argued that God could not do anything or create any situation that would, in effect, make God not God.
+Thus, Augustine argued that God could not do anything or create any situation that would, in effect, make God not God.

 In a 1955 article in the philosophy journal Mind, J. L. Mackie tried to resolve the paradox by distinguishing between first-order omnipotence (unlimited power to act) and second-order omnipotence (unlimited power to determine what powers to act things shall have).
-An omnipotent being with both first and second-order omnipotence at a particular time might restrict its own power to act and, henceforth, cease to be omnipotent in either sense.
-There has been considerable philosophical dispute since Mackie, as to the best way to formulate the paradox of omnipotence in formal logic.
+An omnipotent being with both first and second-order omnipotence at a particular time might restrict its own power to act and, henceforth, cease to be all-powerful in either sense.
+There has been considerable philosophical dispute since Mackie about the best way to formulate the paradox of omnipotence in formal logic.